-However before picking, check with the manufacturer of the doors whether they recommend water-based paint on it or not.
+However, before picking, check with the manufacturer of the doors whether they recommend water-based paint on them or not.

 The hinges might have a label that offers instructions on how to apply finishing to the door.

-According to the experts, a high-quality 100% acrylic paint is recommended for a semi-gloss or satin finish.
+According to the experts, high-quality 100% acrylic paint is recommended for a semi-gloss or satin finish.

 You shouldn’t need more than a quart of paint for one fiberglass entry door.